nmdp-bioinformatics/gfe-db/README.md

 # Check that the variables were set
 env
 ```
 *Important:* *Always use a `.env` file or AWS SSM Parameter Store or Secrets Manager for sensitive variables like credentials and API keys.
 Never hard-code them, including when developing.
-AWS will quarantine an account if any credentials get accidentally exposed and this will cause problems. **MAKE SURE `.env` IS LISTED IN `.gitignore`.**
+AWS will quarantine an account if any credentials get accidentally exposed and this will cause problems.
+Make sure to update `.gitignore`.

 ## Deployment to AWS
 Once an AWS profile is configured and environment variables are exported, the application can be deployed using `make`.